Skip to content

 United Kingdom (UK)

-What to do: Track sector regulators (ICO, CMA, FCA, MHRA etc.).
-Expect assurance, transparency, and evaluation asks for frontier/GPAI uses.
+• ✅ Expect assurance, transparency, and evaluation asks for frontier/GPAI uses

 Japan

-What to do: Apply the Guidelines lifecycle controls (risk identification, governance, transparency) and ensure compliance with APPI and sector rules.
+• ✅ Apply the Guidelines lifecycle controls (risk identification, governance, transparency)

 Republic of Korea (South Korea)

-Status & scope: AI Basic/Framework Act passed 26 Dec 2024, promulgated 21 Jan 2025, effective Jan 2026.
-Creates national governance (AI committee, safety institute), a trustworthiness baseline, and foundation for detailed rules; extra-territorial reach is anticipated in some areas.
+Status & scope: AI Basic Act (officially "Basic Act on the Development of AI and the Establishment of a Foundation for Trustworthiness") passed 26 Dec 2024, promulgated 21 Jan 2025, effective 22 Jan 2026.
+Creates national governance (AI committee, safety institute), a trustworthiness baseline and foundation for detailed rules; extra-territorial reach is anticipated in some areas.
+Fines up to KRW 30 million (~$20,870) and potential imprisonment for violations.

-What to do: If offering AI into Korea, prepare for registration/notice, risk management, and safety/trust controls as implementing measures roll out.
+• ✅ If offering AI into Korea, prepare for registration/notice, risk management, and safety/trust controls as implementing measures roll out

 Singapore